jhKessler/nxtblog-ai/README.md

 ---

 ## Features
-- **Effortless Integration:** Install and configure with your NextJS projects in just a few minutes.
+- **Effortless Integration:** Install and configure with your NextJS projects in just a few minutes
-- **SSG out of the box:** Full support for static site generation, to ensure your site is fast and SEO-friendly.
+- **SSG out of the box:** Full support for static site generation, to ensure your site is fast and SEO-friendly
-- **SEO Optimization:** Generate articles that are optimized for search engines using ai.
+- **Realtime updates:** Make changes to your content and see them reflected in your app in real-time
-- **Realtime updates:** Make changes to your content and see them reflected in your app in real-time.
+- **SEO Optimization:** Generate articles that are optimized for search engines using LLM's
-- **Image Support:** Serve images seamlessly using our CDN.
+- **Image Support:** Serve images seamlessly with our CDN
-- **Automatic Sitemap Generation:** Let google now about your new articles without lifting a finger.
+- **Automatic Sitemap Generation:** Let Google now about your new articles without lifting a finger

 ---